zanelouis/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview
 In this module we will be using data preparation, statistical reasoning and apply machine learning to solve a real-world challenge: credit card risk.
 To begin, the imbalanced-learn and scikit-learn libraries are utilized to build and evaluate models using resampling.
 The credit card dataset from LendingClub is used to oversample data with the RandomOverSampler and SMOTE algorithms, then undersample that data with the ClusterCentroids algorithm.
 A combinational approach of over- and undersampling using the SMOTEENN algorithm is then applied.
-To conclude, we compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit card risk.
+Using these algorithms, we view the count of the target classes, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix and a classification report to compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit card risk.

 ## Resources
 - Data Source: LoanStats_2019Q1.csv